• Skip to primary navigation

 Cupcakes must be like buses… I go ages without making any and then they keep popping up one after another.
 It’s not long since the last ones and there are more in the pipeline!

-I had some left over icing from the plum and coconut cupcakes and used it for these cupcakes too.
+I had some left over icing from the plum cupcakes with coconut icing and used it for these cupcakes too.
 I am really rather smitten with my new coconut icing discovery, it makes such a change from buttercream and it’s so easy to make.

 Banana and Walnut Cupcakes with Coconut Cream Icing